 In honor of National Midwifery Week, St. Elizabeth Healthcare is celebrating our midwives and the tremendous services they bring to our healthcare network.

 It’s a common myth that nurse-midwives don’t have a formal education and only perform home births.
 That couldn’t be further from the truth!

 All certified nurse-midwives (CNM) are advanced practice registered nurses.
-At St. Elizabeth, our eight certified nurse-midwives have their nursing degrees and a Master of Science degree with a specialization in Nurse-Midwifery.
-Additionally, our nurse-midwife team delivers babies exclusively at The Family Birth Place at St. Elizabeth.
+At St. Elizabeth, our six certified nurse-midwives have their nursing degrees and a Master of Science degree with a specialization in Nurse-Midwifery.
+Additionally, our nurse-midwife team delivers babies exclusively at Edgewood and the Birthing Center at St. Elizabeth Dearborn.

 All St. Elizabeth nurse-midwives work in an OB/GYN or Family Medicine practice, closely partnering with the other members of the healthcare team to prioritize the patient’s care.